 Creating a modular budget:

 - Select the PHS398 Modular Budget Component form for your submission package, and use the appropriate set of instructions from the electronic application user’s guide.
-You do not need to submit the SF424 (R&R) Budget Component form if you submit the PHS398 Modular Budget form.

 - Create a detailed budget for internal use including salaries, equipment, supplies, graduate student tuition, etc. for every year of funds requested.
 While the NIH will not ask for these details, they are important for you to have on hand when calculating your F&A costs base and writing your justification, and for audit purposes.